RyanDavison/jQuery2Dojo/README.md

 jQuery’s class selector actually selects all elements with that class so if you chain a method onto the end of the selector, the method will affect every element with that class name by performing an implicit loop.

-Dojo’s query, on the other hand, returns a nodeList which you then have to loop through to access the individual elements in it.
-For example, to change the css of all elements with the class "className" in jQuery you would do this:
+Dojo’s query, on the other hand, returns a nodeList which you can loop through to access the individual elements in it.
+However, Dojo's nodeList has some methods attached to it (addClass, style, map, filter...) that will perform the loop automatically.
+To change the css of all elements with the class "className" in jQuery you would do this:

-    $(".className").css("color", "red"); //jQuery implicitly loops through an unseen node list
+    $(".className").css("color", "red");

 To do the same thing in Dojo you would do this:

-    Require([“dojo/query”, "dojo/dom-style"], function(query, domStyle){
+    Require([“dojo/query”, "dojo/dom-style"], function(query){
-        query(“.className”).forEach(function(element){ //Here we have to explicitly loop through the node list domStyle.set(element, "color", "red");
+        query(“.className”).style("color", "red");
         })
     });